CASUS - Center for Advanced Systems Understanding

 In systems biology the quantum mechanical and quantum chemical nature of the molecules that make up the individual cells, proteins and other functional components of organisms is to be linked to the development of the entire organism.
 In addition, data must be obtained in vivo, i.e. on the living organism, which is constantly changing and constantly in disequilibrium.
 In addition, the subsystems of an organism are networked in such a way that they can only be understood in interaction.
 Huge amounts of data from imaging processes, genetics, biochemistry and modelling must be combined and integrated into a common picture of the origin and function of organisms.

-CASUS performs basic research to enable next-generation biology, personalized medicine, and mechanistic understanding and control of living systems.
+CASUS performs basic research to enable the mechanistic understanding of biological processes and the control of living systems.
 This includes:

-- computational prediction and control of biological processes
+- computational prediction and control of biological processes, and

 CASUS’ methods and algorithms will allow us to deeply understand living matter and the processes of life in their inner function across multiple scales, from molecules to tissues, based on terabytes per day of data obtained from high-resolution 3D microscopes.